LoganCarter08/Localized-Twitch-Bot/README.md

 6. Support for watch time and (maybe) follow time
 7. Allow login with twitch account instead of OAuth
 8. Support for bits for serial communication (allow for chat to control things in streamer's room via Arduino)
+9. Better installer that can detect failures and steps to fix
+10. Better GUI for ease of use

 ### Usage:
 1. Download latest release in the release menu (will link once one is up, if you are reading this you're too early)